toptechtips/toptechtips.github.io/_posts/2019-07-20-first-react-site.md

   }
 }
 ```
-When Rendered, the code above will render a simple button with text "Button1"
+When Rendered, the code above will render a simple button with text "Button1".
+Pretty neat ey?

 ### Conclusion... well for now.
 Obviously, I still have much to learn when using React.
 However, following the starter Tutorial helped me realise how nice it is to have a components based (similar to OOP) design pattern.
 I am currently working to see if using React for creating my [portfolio site](https://johncalzado1.github.io) would be better than just using Semantic UI frontend framework.